antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 #### to use and remarks:

-Q: Can you think of a reason why hypermutations occur less in tumor with genomic gains and losses and the otherway arround.
+Q: Can you think of a reason why hypermutations occur less in tumors with genomic gains and losses and vice versa?

 Q:
-- Can you think of  possible reason why in after a BRAF mut analysis the MAP/ERK which is activated pathy in the most of the tumors where you can find a BRAF mutation. (not detect with expression, phosphorylation)
+- Can you think of possible reason why after a BRAF mut analysis the MAP/ERK, which is activated pathy i most of the tumors where you can find a BRAF mutation. (not detect with expression, phosphorylation)

 opm: Plaatjes naar answers doc